Basheer Ahmed Sayeed: Death

 Sayeed died in Madras on 7 February 1984 at the age of 83.

+Legacy

+An endowment in the name of Sayeed has been supporting the JBAS Centre for Islamic Studies at the University of Madras.
 The SIET Women's College at Teynampet, Madras was renamed Justice Basheer Ahmed College for Women in his honour.
 The road where he lived is named Bashyam-Basheer Ahmed Road jointly in honour of Basheer Ahmed Sayeed and fellow advocate and politician K. Bashyam Iyengar.